You have no items in your shopping cart.

 Permethrin is an insecticide and it's often recommended for use in areas where malaria is a problem.
 It can be used to treat clothing, tents, mosquito nets and footwear.

-Mosquitoes can be deadly and should always be taken seriously, but for abject, on the spot misery you have to go a long way to beat a cloud of Scottish Midges on the warpath and out for blood.
+Mosquitoes should always be taken seriously, but for on the spot misery you have to go a long way to beat a cloud of Scottish Midges on the warpath.

 Ticks are spider-like insects that bite and attach themselves to their host (ie you!) and then start feeding.
 They can carry Lyme's disease too - so don't forget to protect yourself.